 - 1 cup heavy cream

-- 1 tbsp truffle oil or less if your oil is super strong - add to taste!
+- 1 tablespoon truffle oil or less if your oil is super strong - add to taste!

 - kosher salt